Surface Processing and Discharge-Conditioning of High Voltage Electrodes for the Ra EDM Experiment: Electrode Discharge-Conditioning

-We condition the electrodes with DC voltages and alternate the polarity of the voltage every 60 s.
+Our goal is maximize the electric field strength while minimizing the discharge rate and discharge size.
+We condition the electrodes at DC voltage, alternating the voltage polarity every 60~s.
 The voltage is applied to the top electrode.
 The periodic voltage waveform is chosen to simulate the EDM measurement and is more challenging to stabilize than holding off a static unipolar field.
 We usually observe the highest rates of discharges during the second and third hours of conditioning.
-For this reason, we condition our electrodes over \mbox{five-hour} shifts at a single voltage magnitude per shift.

-Our goal is maximize the electric field strength while minimizing the discharge rate and discharge size.
-This is a complex function of the properties of the electrode pair, the time spent conditioning duration, and the chosen final operating voltage.
-In \mbox{Figures \ref{plot-discharges-nb56}, \ref{plot-discharges-nb78}, \ref{plot-discharges-ti13}, and \ref{plot-discharges-nb23},} an estimate of the initial performance of each electrode pair is made by calculating `baseline' averages of the discharge rate and discharge sizes.

-In the final conditioning phase we validate the electrodes at some fraction of the maximum voltage and verify that the discharge rate is suppressed.
+In the final conditioning phase we validate the electrodes at some fraction of the maximum voltage to reduce the discharge rate.
 The validation voltage is typically $80$--$95\%$\ of the maximum tested voltage~\cite{La95,La06}.

-The leakage current is modeled reasonably well by a Gaussian distribution.
-To test our choice, we fit Gaussian profiles to the leakage current under positive and negative high voltage for all the conditioning data presented in \mbox{Figures \ref{plot-discharges-nb56}, \ref{plot-discharges-nb78}, \ref{plot-discharges-ti13}, and \ref{plot-discharges-nb23}.} The steady-state leakage current, discharge rates, and discharge amplitudes are used to characterize the electrode performance.
-Any sample errors that are five standard deviations ($5\sigma$) greater than the Gaussian average sample error are identified as discharges.
-We are sensitive to discharges as small as \mbox{$\sigma \approx 2$\ pA} with the acquisition settings described in Table~\ref{daq-filter}.
-Our analysis code is available in \ref{appendix-code}.

-To estimate discharge magnitudes, we report the median value for each set of discharges that are used to calculate discharge rates.
-We expect to see high rates of discharges during discharge-conditioning.
-Discharges are beneficial if the discharge rate is stable and the discharge sizes are small enough to be safe for the electrode surfaces.

-Our discharge counting method includes discharges that could occur in another part of the test station such as the high voltage feedthroughs.
-Therefore, our reported discharge rates are conservative overestimates of the true electrode discharge rate.

 In Sections~\ref{nb56-analysis}, \ref{nb78-analysis}, \ref{ti13-analysis}, and \ref{subsxn-nb23-rates}, we will discuss the discharge-conditioning results of each electrode pair.
 In Section~\ref{subsection-overall-comparison}, we will compare the overall electrode performance.